T. N. Balakrishna

-Tirumakudalu Narasipura Balakrishna (2 November 1913 - 19 July 1995) was an Indian actor in Kannada cinema.
+Tirumakudalu Narasipura Balakrishna (1911 - 19 July 1995) was an Indian actor in Kannada cinema.
 He was said to have a hearing problem and some say that he was totally deaf.
-However, he would catch the lip movements of the artists and would narrate the dialogues spontaneously.
-He was popular for his comic and villainous roles in films like Kantheredu Nodu (1961), Muriyada Mane (1964), Bangaarada Manushya (1972), Gandhada Gudi (1973) and Kaamana Billu (1983) and appeared in numerous versatile roles over a hundred films that starred Rajkumar in the lead role.
+However, he would catch the lip movements of the artists and narrate the dialogues spontaneously.
+He was popular for his comic and villainous roles in films like Kantheredu Nodu (1961), Muriyada Mane (1964), Bangaarada Manushya (1972), Gandhada Gudi (1973) and Kaamana Billu (1983) and appeared in numerous versatile roles in over 100 films that starred Rajkumar in the lead role.

 Balakrishna is known to have played the most roles in Kannada cinema, having appeared in over 560 films as a hero, villain, comedian, good Samaritan, loving father and lunatic.
 Sudha Chandran is his ex-daughter in law.
-She was married to Balakrishna's son B.Srinivas who was the associate director of her Kannada movie Bisilu Beladingalu (1989).
-Sudha Chandran later produced Balakrishna's biopic Kalabhimani (1989) which was directed by B.Srinivas.
+She was married to Balakrishna's son B. Srinivas who was the associate director of her Kannada movie Bisilu Beladingalu (1989).
+Sudha Chandran later produced Balakrishna's biopic Kalabhimani (1989) which was directed by B. Srinivas.

 Early life

-Balakrishna was born into a poor family on 2 November 1913 in Arsikere, Kingdom of Mysore.
+Balakrishna was born into a poor family in 1911 in Arsikere, Kingdom of Mysore (now Karnataka).
 When he was four years old, his mother sold him to a couple for just ₹8 in order to provide treatment for her ailing husband.
 He ran away from his adopted parents after having been treated badly.

-In his later years Balakrishna had lung cancer and finally succumbed to it on 18 July 1995 at the age of 83.
+In his later years, Balakrishna had lung cancer and finally succumbed to it on 18 July 1995.
 Yama Kinkara was his last film appearance.